syakuis/spring-jpa-hibernate/README.md

-# Spring Data JPA With Hibernate
+# Spring Data JPA And Hibernate And QueryDSL